Share Via

 Retiring that Old NAC/RADIUS Stack

-For many customers, this means they can finally retire the expensive, complex NAC appliances that have been causing IoT and guest access headaches.
+For many customers, this means retiring the expensive, complex NAC appliances that have been causing IoT and guest access headaches.
 Customers using Nile have access to built-in capabilities on day one.
 Network segmentation?
-Done at the host level, not via VLAN sprawl.
-Now, with the Nile RADIUS Service, 802.1X and EAP-TLS support is a breeze.
+Done at the host level, not via VLAN sprawl. and, with the Nile RADIUS Service, 802.1X and EAP-TLS support is a breeze.

-Some organizations are choosing SSO-based onboarding with unique pre-shared keys (uPSK) for certain user or device groups.
-This can be a viable alternative to 802.1X considering it eliminates the need for Cert/Client management and other security concerns which can be offset through the embedded host based isolation within the Nile architecture.
-But, for many EAP-TLS remains the gold standard for user device authentication.The key is that Nile supports your needs, so you’re choosing the best fit for each use case without being locked into one method or one tool.
+We’ve noticed some looking at SSO-based onboarding with unique pre-shared keys (uPSK) within certain user or device groups.
+This can be a viable alternative to 802.1X considering it eliminates the need for Cert/Client management and other security concerns.
+We also support uPSK, which is embedded and also leverages the host based isolation within the Nile architecture.

 The Bottom Line

-802.1X with EAP-TLS is powerful, but it’s just one part of Nile’s complete access control and campus Zero Trust strategy.
-In traditional environments, deploying it often means standing up and managing an entire RADIUS/NAC stack that’s also tasked with solving every other access challenge — from IoT to guest access.
+802.1X with EAP-TLS is powerful, but it’s just one part of Nile’s complete access control and Zero Trust strategy.
+In traditional environments, deploying EAP-TLS often means standing up and managing an entire RADIUS/NAC stack that’s also tasked with solving every other access challenge — from IoT to guest access.

-Nile flips that model on its head.
-Our Nile Access Service already addresses the majority of those use cases without the added complexity.
-With the new Nile RADIUS Service, we’ve just closed the loop on 802.1X — giving you the gold standard for device authentication while removing the heavy infrastructure and operational lift.
+Nile flips that model.
+The Nile Access Service natively addresses the majority of authentication and authorization use cases without added complexity.
+With the Nile RADIUS Service, we’ve closed the loop on 802.1X — giving you the gold standard while removing the heavy infrastructure and operational lift.

 The result is a simpler, more sustainable way to secure your network — one that finally lets you move past the old, broken, complex NAC/RADIUS stack for good.